 You have the right to use deadly force to protect your property, according to 18 Pa.C.S.A § 507.
 This includes a homeowner discovering someone has broken into their house or confronting an armed and dangerous trespasser on their property.

-When Castle Doctrine Does Not Apply
+When Does the Castle Doctrine Not Apply?

 There are specific situations where the castle doctrine is not an applicable defense for using deadly force.

-Initial Aggressor
+You Were the Initial Aggressor

 The legal protections for castle doctrine do not apply if you are the initial aggressor.

-Encounters with Police Officers
+You Are Interacting with Police Officers

 You cannot invoke castle doctrine in situations involving armed police officers who identify themselves and issue a warning.